NilPointer-Software/bdfd-wiki/src/bdscript/repliedMessageID.md

 ```
 $repliedMessageID
 ```
-Returns the ID of the replied message from the triggering message.
+Returns the ID of the replied message from the author's message.

 ### Usage #2
 #### Syntax